abhimanyupallavisudhir/infonomy-server/README.md

 - [x] check if matchers are correctly posted -- because stuff isn't showing up in the inbox for dingdong@gmail.com
 - [x] matcher deletion, update etc.
 - [ ] better error pages
+- [ ] better UI for adding botsellers -- adding pieces of info will be the primary way that people will interact with the system

 ### simplificatons made
 - [ ] let DecisionContexts have "title" and "details"